-Team discovers potential blood test for autistic patientsJanuary 29th, 2013 in Autism spectrum disorders
+Team discovers potential blood test for autistic patientsJanuary 29, 2013 in Medicine & Health / Autism spectrum disorders

 (Medical Xpress)—Results of a recent clinical study by researchers from Western and the University of Arkansas reveal the presence of a unique blood marker, which may further the understanding of possible gut linked environmental contributors to autism.
 The findings may also forecast potential blood tests for early screening to identify and potentially treat the condition, even before symptoms present.

 The discovery, made by Dr. Derrick MacFabe of Western and Drs.
 Richard Frye and Stepan Melynk of Arkansas Children's Hospital Research Institute in Little Rock, Ark., found evidence of abnormal energy metabolism in a large subgroup of autistic children, which was consistent with previous biological breakthroughs made by MacFabe and his team over the past decade, further proving that these metabolic abnormalities may arise, not only from genetic factors, but from compounds produced by certain types of bacterial species often found to be increased in the gut of persons with autism.